cloudnative-pg/cloudnative-pg/docs/src/replication.md

 If the external cluster contains a `barmanObjectStore` section:

-- you'll be able to boostrap the replica cluster from an object store using the `recovery` section
+- you'll be able to bootstrap the replica cluster from an object store using the `recovery` section
 - Cloud Native PostgreSQL will automatically set the `restore_command` in the designated primary instance

 If the external cluster contains a `connectionParameters` section:

-- you'll be able to boostrap the replica cluster via streaming replication using the `pg_basebackup` section
+- you'll be able to bootstrap the replica cluster via streaming replication using the `pg_basebackup` section
 - Cloud Native PostgreSQL will automatically set the `primary_conninfo` option in the designated primary instance, so that a WAL receiver